-[ The following diagram is captured from S2-2301450 which is a CR on TS 23.228 for supporting AR Telephony Communication endorsed at SA2#154-AH-e and depicts a potential reference architecture that is being discussed by SA2 as part of NG_RTC.
+[ The following diagram is captured from S2-2306065 which is a CR on TS 23.228 agreed at SA2#156-e and depicts an architecture to support UE Centric AR communication.
+For the UE centric case, AR traffic is transparent to the IMS network and is exchanged between the two peer UEs via the deployed media functions (e.g., IMS AGW/TrGW).